-The Shop Steward, Secretary-Business Manager or his/her designate and representatives appointed by the Employer, shall meet within twenty-one (21) days or at another mutually agreed to time to discuss the grievance.
+Steward, Secretary-Business Manager The Shop their or designate and representatives appointed by the Employer, shall meet within twenty-one (21) days or at another mutually agreed to time to discuss the grievance if not resolved at Step 2.
 At this step of the grievance procedure, each party shall provide to the other a statement of facts and copies of all relevant documents.
 The findings or decisions of the Employer shall be presented to the Union in writing within seven (7) calendar days of the meeting.
-If the grievance is not settled at this step, either party may refer the grievance to arbitration under Article 8 within thirty (30) days.
+If the grievance is not settled at this step, either party may refer the grievance to arbitration under Article 10 within thirty (30) days.
 The Employer agrees that their representatives at the Step Three (3) meeting have the authority to resolve grievances.